-When there is a temporary layoff the following procedures will be observed.

-- (1) Production Driven Work - (a) Process for Temporary Layoffs for Two (2) Weeks or Less: Layoffs will be by seniority by classification within departments for Material Handlers, ARO's, Leadpersons and Forklift Operators.
+- When there is a temporary layoff the following procedures will be observed. - (1) Production Driven Work - (a) Process for Temporary Layoffs Layoffs will be by seniority by classification within departments for Material Handlers, ARO's, Leadpersons and Forklift Operators.
 All others will be by seniority by classification.
-Layoffs will be voluntary from the top of each classification seniority list and if the need is not filled, mandatory from the bottom of each classification seniority list. - (b) Process for Temporary Layoffs for Greater than Two (2) Weeks.
-Layoffs for Teamleads, ARO's, Material Handlers, and Forklift Operators, Maintenance Technicians, Quality Technicians, Hot Parts Drivers, Drivers, and Maintenance Technician Trainee will be offered by seniority within each of these classifications.
-Layoffs will be voluntary from the top of each classification seniority list and if the need is not filled, mandatory from the bottom of each classification seniority list. - (c) When employees that are on a temporary layoff return to work they will return to the job they held prior to the layoff. - (2) General Work
+Layoffs will be voluntary from the top of each classification seniority list and if the need is not filled, mandatory from the bottom of each classification seniority list. - (b) When Team Members that are on a temporary layoff return to work they will return to the job they held prior to the layoff. - (2) General Work

 General work will be defined as work that is not driven by the daily production schedule.
-During temporary layoffs, general work will be offered to laid off employees with the most seniority, and if the need is not filled, mandatory from the bottom of the seniority list.
+During temporary layoffs, general work will be offered to laid off Team Members with the most seniority, and if the need is not filled, mandatory from the bottom of the seniority list.
 This does not include work that is part of an employee's daily duties or overtime.

-- (3) If a temporary layoff turns into an indefinite layoff the higher senior employees will be recalled and the lower seniority employees will be laid off mandatory from the bottom up. - (4) In situations where a portion of the laid off group is required to return to work, Management will establish the manpower requirements for the services needed.
-Based on these requirements, Management will identify the employees who were laid off based on the teams that would be needed to do the work.
-These employees will be recalled.
-If the manpower requirements are not filled, then additional employees will be recalled by classification beginning with those who were forced out by seniority, followed by those who volunteered off by inverse seniority.
+- (3) If a temporary layoff turns into an indefinite layoff the higher senior Team Members will be recalled and the lower seniority Team Members will be laid off mandatory from the bottom up. - (4) In situations where a portion of the laid off group is required to return to work, Management will establish the manpower requirements for the services needed.
+Based on these requirements, Management will identify the Team Members who were laid off based on the teams that would be needed to do the work.
+These Team Members will be recalled.
+If the manpower requirements are not filled, then additional Team Members will be recalled by classification beginning with those who were forced out by seniority, followed by those who volunteered off by inverse seniority.